golioth/developer-training/website/docs/golioth-exploration/02-device-interaction/03-lightdb-state.md

 # LightDB State (Stateful)

-The Golioth LightDB State provides an easy way for IoT devices to save, query and listen to data changes in the cloud.
+The Golioth LightDB State provides an easy way for IoT devices to save, query, and listen to data changes in the cloud.
 This bi-directional service has no concept of time, but stores the most recently updated value for a given endpoint.
 Devices registered to observe values will be notified every time there